 His dreams are of the cold weight of gold in his palms and the heat of glory in his head and the sweet victory of cunning under his breast.
 It's all painted behind his eyelids like a short poem of nonsensical words that mean everything.

-Jack whispers secrets, Jack whispers malicious things that aren't real but might be.
-Jack took lessons from the fox and the eagle and the oak.
-Cunning and wisdom and knowledge of when to stand firm and bask in the light.
+Jack whispers secrets, Jack whispers malicious things that aren't real but might be true.
+Jack took lessons from the fox and the eagle and the oak -

 (where art thou going, mr fox?